 Injury Prevention Initiatives

-The Injury Free Coalition for Kids of St. Louis is a chapter of a nationwide program that is among the country's fastest growing and most effective injury prevention programs.
-The Injury Free Coalition for Kids is composed of hospital-based, community-oriented programs anchored in research, education and advocacy.
+• Injury-Free Coalition for Kids– The Injury Free Coalition for Kids of St. Louis is a chapter of the nationwide Injury Free Coalition for Kids, composed of hospital-based, community-oriented programs anchored in research, education and advocacy.
 Injury Free St. Louis encompasses several injury prevention initiatives, including Safety Street and Safety Stop.

-- Safety Stop - Parents and caregivers can receive safety inspections and consultations for car seats, helmets and home safety from our trained safety experts.
-A limited selection of car seats, helmets and home safety equipment is available for purchase at a discounted price as part of a Safety Stop appointment.
+• Safety Stop – Parents and caregivers can receive safety inspections and consultations for car seats, helmets, safe sleep and home safety from trained safety experts.
+A limited selection of car seats, helmets, cribettes and home safety equipment is available for purchase at a discount as part of a Safety Stop appointment.
+During the pandemic, in person consultations are offered to hospital inpatients, and virtual appointments are available to the public.

 Wellness Initiatives

-- Head to Toe Program - A unique approach to weight management that teaches youth (ages 8-17) how to live healthier lives by eating right and exercising regularly.
+• Head to Toe Program – Offered virtually during the pandemic, this unique approach to weight management teaches youth (ages 8-17) how to live healthier lives by eating right and exercising regularly.
 While building self-esteem, kids engage in fun physical activities and learn about proper nutrition.

-- Teen Outreach Program (TOP) - An evidence-based best practice program used by schools and communities to empower teens to lead successful lives and build strong communities.
+• Teen Outreach Program (TOP) – This evidence-based best practice program is used by schools and communities to empower teens to lead successful lives and build strong communities.
+TOP operates virtually during the COVID-19 pandemic.